Catch a recap of the January ESIP Meeting in the Meeting Highlights Webinar – February 23! Learn more.

 Chayan Roychoudhury

-Cluster tbd
+Cluster TBD

 Chayan is a Postdoc in Atmospheric Sciences at the University of Arizona.
 His work focuses on air-quality modeling, Earth system interactions, and integrating observations with models.
 He has contributed to collaborative efforts related to regional reanalyses and field campaigns.
 He is passionate about helping researchers navigate Earth science data tools, an interest shaped by his personal experiences learning these systems as an international student.
 As an ESIP Community Fellow, he hopes to support researchers and students through user-friendly tutorials, resources and workflows to make diverse datasets more accessible.